 It will not be safe for you or the law enforcement needed to protect you.

-Again, if you're planning if you're in these area, those counties, if you're planning to leave and do not leave by midnight tonight, you'll have to ride out this extremely dangerous storm at your own risk.
+Again, if you're in those counties, if you're planning to leave and do not leave by midnight tonight, you will have to ride out this extremely dangerous storm at your own risk.

 I think about my mom and how hard it would have been for her to be completely broke and have kids and have to evacuate.